Luiz Brito: Career

-On 27 July 2017, Brito returned to Apollon Pontou for third time in his career, after almost 10 years.
+On 27 July 2017, Brito returned to Apollon Kalamarias for third time in his career, after almost 10 years.
 The 34-year old Brazilian midfielder signed a year contract for an undisclosed fee.
-On 24 August 2018, he signed with Cypriot club Aris Limassol, but after six months returned to Apollon Pontou for fourth time in his career, signing a year-and-a-half contract for an undisclosed fee.
+On 24 August 2018, he signed with Cypriot club Aris Limassol, but after six months returned to Apollon Kalamarias for fourth time in his career, signing a year-and-a-half contract for an undisclosed fee.